 What courses do pharmaceutical business majors take?

 Majors split their time between science and business, building a solid background in the foundational sciences of biology and chemistry.
 The dynamics of the pharmaceutical industry are learned through courses in the Raabe College of Pharmacy.
 At the same time, The James F. Dicke College of Business Administration provides comprehensive knowledge of business principles and practices.
-Majors can select a concentration in management, marketing or economics.
+Majors can select from a variety of concentrations.
+Required classes of all PHBU majors:

 Do I need an internship?

-Yes, pharmaceutical majors are required to complete a four-credit-hour internship during their junior or senior year.
+Yes, pharmaceutical majors are required to complete a three-credit-hour internship during their junior or senior year.
 Coveted internships are available with companies like Apotex, Medco and Teva.

 What careers are available for pharmaceutical business majors?